-Make an appointment: Watch for an email from the lead BB advisor letting you know when it is time to make regular advising appointments.
-For in between regular meetings, you can email any advisor, providing three times when you are free to meet.
+For appointments, you will receive an email from the BB Lead Advisor when it is time to make regular advising appointments.
+For additional meetings in between these appointments, you can email any advisor with three possible times you are available to meet.
+We will respond promptly!

 Kevin Ahern, Lead Advisor

 Agricultural & Life Sciences Building 2145